junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — Mr. Meehan moved to suspend the rules and pass the bill.
 - 2013-07-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 375). (text: CR H4837-4838)
 - 2013-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 3 (Roll no. 375).(text: CR H4837-4838)
+- 2013-07-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.